-Figure 2 Alongshore velocity interpolated across the four cross shelf transects (Figure 1).
+Figure 2 Alongshore velocity across the four cross shelf transects (Figure 1).
 Transects were conducted with an Acoustic Doppler Current Profiler during a CTD Transect.
 Grey lines join areas of equal velocity.
 NEED TO Fix the interpolation issues and redo to match other plots.